tapilab/ant/README.md

 ## Quickstart

-To create a new website based on ANT using your own artistic dataset, please follow the steps below:
+To create a new website based on ANT using your own artistic dataset, please follow the steps below.

+If you are not ready to setup a Heroku account, you can instead upload your spreadsheet to the [ANT Sandbox website](https://ant-sandbox-22f7f5795405.herokuapp.com/), which is temporary site to host and visualize your data for exploratory purposes.

 1. Copy the [Ant Template](https://docs.google.com/spreadsheets/d/1_8s2AoH53qPSzP2bNYMtFqfsp6Y8E91laCpQ9v83hYw/edit?usp=drive_link) Google Sheet to your Google Drive (`File->Make a Copy`)
 2. Follow the instructions in the Template to populate a relational database.